artlooklearn.com

 Frequently Asked Questions

-How do you draw a 3d sphere or ball?
+How to draw a 3d sphere easily?

 Sketch in a circle for the sphere or ball shape, drawing lightly.
 Sketch in an ellipse at the base of the circle for the shadow.
 Then shade it in to make it appear 3 dimensional.

-How do you shade in a sphere or ball?
+How do you shade a sphere?

 Drawings and paintings of spheres with watercolor paints, paint brushes and drawing pencil